Cloud-Based Data Warehouse Architecture

 Snowflake is a fully relational SQL data warehouse.
-It is built for the cloud on Amazon AWS and is all new.
-Snowflake provides complete relational database support for both structured and semi-structured data (JSON, AVRO, XML) and implements comprehensive support for the SQL language.
+It’s all new and built for the cloud.
+Snowflake provides complete relational database support for both structured and semi-structured data (JSON, Avro, XML), and implements comprehensive support for the SQL language.
 It requires no administration and is delivered as a turn-key cloud service.
-Snowflake provides broad support for ETL and BI tools and enables developers to build modern data applications.
+Snowflake provides broad support for ETL and BI tools, and enables developers to build modern data applications.
 It is secure by design.

 In one word, architecture.

 Snowflake is built on a patent-pending, multi-cluster, shared data architecture born and built for the cloud to revolutionize big data analysis.

 Snowflake is a single integrated system with fully independent scaling for compute, storage and services.

 Unlike shared-storage architectures that couple storage and compute together, Snowflake enables automatic scaling of storage, analytics or workgroup resources for any job, quickly and easily.

 Built on scalable cloud blob storage, the storage layer holds all the diverse data, tables and query results for Snowflake.
 Maximum scalability, elasticity, and performance for big data warehousing and analytics are assured since the storage layer is engineered to scale completely independent of compute resources.
 As a result, Snowflake delivers unique capabilities such as processing data loading or unloading without impacting running queries.